 St. Bernards cardiothoracic surgeons perform a wide range of procedures, including

-- Coronary artery bypass surgery (CABS): This is a procedure that takes a healthy blood vessel from your leg, arm, or chest and grafts it to a blocked area of your heart.
+- Coronary artery bypass surgery (CABS): CABS is a procedure that takes a healthy blood vessel from your leg, arm, or chest and grafts it to a blocked area of your heart.
 Doing this allows blood flow to be rerouted around the blockage.
-Depending on the diagnosis and the patient, CABG can be performed with traditional surgery, minimally invasive surgery, or the DaVinci robot.
+Depending on the diagnosis and the patient, CABS can be performed with traditional surgery, minimally invasive surgery, or the daVinci robot.

-- Endovascular stent-graft: This is a minimally invasive procedure using a stent to treat abdominal and thoracic aortic aneurysms.
+- Endovascular stent-graft: An endovascular stent-graft is a minimally invasive procedure using a stent to treat abdominal and thoracic aortic aneurysms.

-- Esophagostomy: This is used to treat esophageal cancer and other procedures.
-An esophagectomy removes the portion of your esophagus between your mouth and stomach and then uses healthy tissue from the stomach to reconstruct the affected area.
+- Esophagostomy: An asophagostomy is used to treat esophageal cancer and other procedures.
+This procedure removes the portion of your esophagus between your mouth and stomach and then uses healthy tissue from the stomach to reconstruct the affected area.

 - Pericardiectomy: Surgeons use a pericardiectomy to prevent fluid from building up in the area between your heart and pericardium.
 The pericardium is the membrane covering your heart.
 This condition is often seen in patients who have chronic pericarditis.